Óscar Humberto Mejía Víctores: Continuing terror

-As under Lucas García, part of the modus operandi of government repression during the Mejía government involved interrogating victims at military bases, police stations, or government safe houses.
+Under Lucas García, part of the modus operandi of government repression during the Mejía government involved interrogating victims at military bases, police stations, or government safe houses.
 Information about alleged connections with insurgents was "extracted through torture."
 The security forces used the information to make joint military/police raids on suspected guerrilla safe-houses throughout Guatemala City.
-In the process, the government secretly captured hundreds of individuals who were never seen again, or whose bodies were later found, showing signs of torture and mutilation.
+In the process, the government secretly captured hundreds of individuals who were never seen again or whose bodies were later found showing signs of torture and mutilation.
 Such activities were often carried out by specialized units of the National Police.
 Between 1984 and 1986, the secret police (G-2) maintained an operations center for the counterinsurgency programs in southwest Guatemala at the southern airbase at Retalhuleu.
 There, the G-2 operated a clandestine interrogation center for suspected insurgents and collaborators.
 Captured suspects were reportedly detained in water-filled pits along the perimeter of the base, which was covered with cages.
 To avoid drowning, prisoners were forced to hold onto the cages over the pits.
 The bodies of prisoners tortured to death and live prisoners marked for disappearance were thrown out of IAI-201 Aravas by the Guatemalan Air Force over the Pacific Ocean ("death flights").